You may hear the term “binge drinking” every now and again, but what does it really mean?

 - Binge drinking is most common among those with annual family incomes of $75,000 or more

-Are binge drinkers alcoholics with alcohol addiction issues?
+Are binge drinkers alcoholics?

 A National Survey on Drug Use and Health concluded that 90% of excessive drinkers do not meet the criteria for alcohol dependence, but that the prevalence of alcohol dependency increases significantly with the frequency of binge drinking.
 Of those who reported binge drinking once or twice in the past month, 4.3% were found alcohol dependent, whereas of those who reported binge drinking 10 or more times in the past month, 29.8% were found alcohol dependent.